shreyasingh12/AssignmentSolution/README.md

   <br /> Overflow - When the customer demand of the product is higher than the stock present in the market.

 <br />The capacity decisions:-
-    <br />1.Impact the ability of the organization to meet the future demands.
+    <br />1/ Impact the ability of the organization to meet the future demands.
-    <br />2.Going to affect the operating cost.
+    <br />2/ Going to affect the operating cost.
-    <br />3.Are a major determinant of initial cost.
+    <br />3/ Are a major determinant of initial cost.
-    <br />4.Often involves long-term commitment of resources.
+    <br />4/ Often involves long-term commitment of resources.
-    <br />5.Can affect competitiveness.
+    <br />5/ Can affect competitiveness.
-    <br />6.Affect the ease of management.
+    <br />6/ Affect the ease of management.
-    <br />7.Need to be planned in advance due to their consumption of financial and other resources.
+    <br />7/ Need to be planned in advance due to their consumption of financial and other resources.
     <br />So, the strategies are typically based on the assumptions and predictions about:-
 <br />i) Long-term demand pattern
 <br />ii) Technological change